 Unlike melasma, sun damage is much easier to treat and clear from the skin.
 Sun damage can be treated with topical lightening products, such as vitamin-C, medical-grade retinols and chemical exfoliants (i.e. Lactic or Glycolic acid).
 A series of chemical peels can also be used to lighten and exfoliate off sun damage.

 For more moderate pigmentation a series of light based treatments, such as IPL (Intense Pulsed light, a.k.a Photofacials) may be recommended to lift more stubborn sun damage.
 IPL treatments use a specific wavelength of light energy to target and damage the hyperpigmented skin cells.
-You will notice your sun spots get darker immediately after the treatment – It will often look as if you have been spotted with a sharpie after your treatment.
-Once treated your “sun spots” are purged from the skin and will flake off over the first of 3-5 days after your treatment.
+You will notice your sun spots get darker immediately after the treatment.
+Once treated, your sun spots are purged from the skin and will flake off over the following 3 to 5 days.

-When melasma is not a concern, we can safely treat sun spots with topical products and light based treatments such as Photofacials without fear of a ‘bounce back’ of pigmentation.
-However, when melasma or diffuse pigmentation is present, a “slow and steady” approach is taken to ensure that we re-stabilize your skin’s pigmentation (melanocytes) and break up existing spots without aggravating or stimulating further darkening.
+When melasma isn’t a concern, we can safely treat sun spots with topical products and light based treatments, such as photofacials, without worsening the condition.
+However, when melasma or diffuse pigmentation is present, a slow and steady approach is taken to ensure that we re-stabilize your skin’s pigmentation (melanocytes) and break up existing spots without stimulating further darkening.
 At YES Medspa, we’re ready to guide you to healthy skin and look forward to answering your questions.